Seven Days of Danish Hygge, Harbour Plates & Castle Tales

 Aarhus city center (Same hotel as night four)

-Full day in Aarhus; no need to move.
+Full day in Aarhus.
+No need to move.

-Where Two Seas Meet: Skagen
+See all Denmark accommodation options →Where Two Seas Meet: Skagen

 Where to Stay Tonight